Enterprise Digital Signage Project management – Ten Top Tips

 In most cases, it’s the marketing department or internal communications team that takes responsibility for most of the ongoing management of digital signage (depending on what you’re using it for).
 They should be involved before anyone else, as they’ll probably be responsible for creating or vetting most of the content, so will need to identify what resource allocation is needed.

-One of the most common mistakes we see with enterprise digital signage projects is leaving the IT department out of the planning process until the last minute.
+One of the most common mistakes we see with enterprise digital signage project management is leaving the IT department out of the planning process until the last minute.
 It’s crucial for your digital signage to integrate seamlessly with your IT systems.
 Any failure to take this into account can delay projects and increase the cost.

 You’ll almost certainly want to involve operations and any site managers.
 This will ensure that any disruption on site can be managed effectively and that the right people are on-site and available when installers arrive.